 - Take the bus through Mt Cook to Christchurch, or the bus to Fox Glacier.
 I did the former, as I needed transportation to Christchurch.
 You could also drive either places.

 I spent a week in Nelson, an area on the north of the south island.
 I drove there from Christchurch and it was very scenic, winding drive through the beautiful NZ countryside.
 Nelson has great beaches and beach towns, and from here I took a scenic flight along the coast which was amazing.
-It wasn't party central though - for that I would go to Quuenstown and head south! over 10 years ago
+It wasn't party central though - for that I would go to Quuenstown and head south! almost 11 years ago

 It is a bit of a drive down south from Queenstown but the Fjords at Milford Sound are just amazing!!